lizmat/raku-all-modules/github/kuerbis/Term-TablePrint-p6/README.md

 progress-bar
 ------------

 Set the progress bar threshold.
 If the number of fields (rows x columns) is higher than the threshold, a progress bar is shown while preparing the data for the output.
+Setting the value to `0` disables the progress bar.

 Default: 10_000